 Small cells are seen as the building blocks of 5G networks, and carriers say the most time-consuming part of deploying small cells is working with city governments and permitting authorities.
 Many different decision-makers within a jurisdiction may have input when it comes to small cells, and the result can be a series of lengthy negotiations.
 That's why some companies are pushing state lawmakers to pass legislation the pre-empts some local authority over small cell siting and fees.

-Arizona, Colorado, Delaware, Florida, Illinois, Indiana, Iowa, Kansas, Minnesota, North Carolina, New Mexico, Ohio, Oklahoma, Rhode Island, Tennessee, Texas, Utah, Virginia, and Washington are the 19 states that have enacted small cell laws so far, according to the National Conference of State Legislatures.
+Arizona, Colorado, Delaware, Florida, Illinois, Indiana, Iowa, Kansas, Minnesota, North Carolina, New Mexico, Ohio, Oklahoma, Rhode Island, and Tennessee are among the states that have enacted small cell laws so far, according to the National Conference of State Legislatures.
 Several more bills are pending in state legislatures.
 Some city governments argue that these laws strip them of the power to act in the best interest of their citizens.
 In California, pushback from local leaders prompted Governor Jerry Brown to veto a statewide small cell siting bill.

 Now the FCC is considering language that would guide states as they develop new small cell laws.
 Its Broadband Deployment Advisory Committee is developing a State Model Code for Accelerating Broadband Infrastructure Deployment and Investment.
 During a recent hearing, the BDAC reviewed the key tenets of the code.